John Baker, Baron Baker

-John Fleetwood Baker, Baron Baker (19 March 1901 – 9 September 1985) was a British scientist and structural engineer.
+John Fleetwood Baker, Baron Baker, FRS, (19 March 1901 – 9 September 1985) was a British scientist and structural engineer.

 Early life

 Baker was born in Liscard, Cheshire, a son of J. W. Baker and Emily Fleetwood.
-He was educated at Rossall School and Clare College, Cambridge, and married Fiona Mary MacAlister Walker in 1928.
+He was educated at Rossall School and was admitted to Clare College, Cambridge in 1919 on a mathematics scholarship.
+He married Fiona Mary MacAlister Walker in 1928.

 Career

-After graduation, Baker worked with the Air Ministry on structural problems of airships.
+After graduation, in 1923, Baker worked with the Air Ministry on structural problems of airships under Alfred Pippard.
 At 28, in 1929, he contracted tuberculosis.
 Upon recovering, he became a technical officer with the Structural Steel Research Committee, which was investigating why measured stresses in structural steel bore little resemblance to theoretical ones.
 During his time in this post, he developed the plastic theory of design, a revolutionary method of design of steel structures which gives a lower bound on the collapse load, and is hence always safe.
 Until then, all design of steel structures was based on elastic theory of design.
 In 1932 he was awarded the Telford Gold Medal of the Institution of Civil Engineers for the work.

 In 1933 Baker became Professor of Engineering at Bristol University, after which he was scientific adviser to the Design and Development Section of the Ministry of Home Security from 1939 to 1943.
 In this time he created the Morrison indoor shelter, using his plastic theory of structural analysis.
 Baker was appointed an Officer of the Order of the British Empire (OBE) in the 1941 Birthday Honours.

 From 1943 to 1968, he was Professor of Mechanical Sciences and Head of Department at Cambridge University Engineering Department.
 During this time the department more than tripled in size, from 24 lecturers to 111.
 He used the structure of the Forth rail bridge as the basis of explanations of structural design theory to his students.
 During his time at Cambridge, plasticity theory was used to design the new Baker Building of the department, making it the first building in the world designed by this method.

 In 1956 Baker was elected a Fellow of the Royal Society and awarded their Royal Medal in 1970.
 In the 1961 Birthday Honours he received a knighthood, having the honour conferred by HM The Queen on 5 July 1961.

 In 1963 he became an honorary graduate as Doctor of Science at the University of Edinburgh.
 He was created a life peer as Baron Baker, of Windrush in the County of Gloucestershire on 1 February 1977.